OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/input_preparation.rst

 * MCS docking set: HNE
 * Charge annihilation set: JNK1, EGFR, DLK, JAK1, TYK2, ITK, CDK2

-If you picked one of these systems, please reach out to us with any questions about which protonation to use!
+If you picked one of these systems, please reach out to us with any questions regarding the protonation state assignment!

 **3. Multiple stereo isomers**